 I gently opened my eyes, the smile already beginning to fade from my lips as it moved downward, tucking itself inside my heart.
-And there my smile remained, for the rest of the day—through my morning Pilates class, through helping my son with his Spanish homework, through laundry and paying bills, through having friends over for a grilling-hamburgers-by-the-pool sort of evening.
+And there my smile remained, for the rest of the day—through my morning Pilates sessions, through helping my son with his homework, through laundry and paying bills, through having friends over for dinner.
 My smile remained in my heart, not prepared to return to my lips—not in the form of words, at least.

 It felt as if there would have been something in the “telling” that would have made my inner celebration less-than.
 Less-than what?
 I’m not sure.
 Less-than significant maybe.
 Less-than the deep meaningfulness it carried.
 Less-than honoring my connection with the Divine.
 It felt good-selfish to keep my heart-smile private.
-In doing so, I felt more significance in my healed body, more meaning in my connection with self, which is to say, more honoring of my relationship with the Divine.
+In doing so, I felt more significance in my healed body, more meaning in my connection with self.

 Within each “more” was gratitude.
 Like you, I’m sure we share many of the same anchors of gratitude.
 Things like: our health, our families, and the roofs over our heads.
 Today, I’d like to share some of my more distinctive items of gratitude, none of which I was able to do in the weeks and months following the 3:30 AM beep, beep, beep.